JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 You can configure the location of each change type, either in the primary or secondary location, or ignore it altogether.
 By default, newly generated migration scripts will exclude ignored changes but display them in the "Ignored" section during preview so that they can be added back manually.
 For Liquibase, you can also set the context and labels to use for each change type.
 #### Merging statements

-Basically, renaming schema elements, such as table name, column name, etc., leads to the two statements:
+Basically, renaming schema elements, such as table name, column name, etc., leads to two statements:

 - Drop an existing value
-- Add the new one
+- Add a new one

 But JPA Buddy can replace such statements with the single rename or modify statement.
 For example, you will see two statements in the preview window after renaming column/table/sequence name or changing column type.
 But by choosing any of the related statements, you can merge them: